fukamachi/L5/README.markdown

 You may have to ensure [Leiningen](http://github.com/technomancy/leiningen) is installed before.

+[Notice] I seems that Leiningen 1.2.0 or later has a problem with Mac OS X. This application is checked on ver 1.1.0.
+If you have found any problem about Leiningen, try to downgrade it.

 If you are ready, clone this repository and execute <code>lein deps</code>.

     $ git clone git://github.com/fukamachi/L5